shiyonglu/DATAVIEW/README.md

 <h2>DATAVIEW Tutorials</h2>
 <OL>
     <li>An introduction to DATAVIEW （https://youtu.be/cWQ2imhUzRg) </li>
+    <li> How to download and import DATAVIEW into Eclipse as Java API (https://youtu.be/R6A6jreySFc)</li>
     <li> How to create a workflow task for DATAVIEW (the linear regression example) (https://youtu.be/BPaoR_zogPA)</li>
     <li> How to create a workflow task in Python (https://youtu.be/3vSx-g9FnZU)</li>
     <li> How to create a workflow task for DATAVIEW (the K-means example) (https://youtu.be/N4jIYbYSFd4) </li>